a3informatics/Glandon/documents/design/thesaurus.md

 Standard code lists are those that contain items created solely for this code list or references toitems from other code lists

+_Further details required_

 ## Extensions

 Extended code lists are those code lists that are owned that extend code lists owned by other organisations with codes from other code lists.
 Extensions allow for items to be created.

+_Further details required_

 ## Subsets

 Subsets are those code lists formed from a subset of items from a single other code list and that are placed in some order

+_Further details required_

 ## Ranked

 A ranked code list is one that has a rank value associated with each item within it.

+_Further details required_

 ## Paired

-A paired code list is one where there is a TEST/TESTCD relationship between the two code lists
+A paired code list is one where there is a TEST/TESTCD relationship between the two code lists.
+Operations available are:

+1. Pair the code lists
+1. Unpair the code lists
+1. Indicator that the code list is paired
+1. Access either coe list in a pair

+The existance of the pairedWith relationship denotes the pairing.
+The TESTCD code list should refer to the TEST code list (the TESTCD is the "master")

+## Enhancements

+1. Make ordered a feature of any code list.